cognitedata/cognite-sdk-js/guides/auth-wrapper.md

 ```

 ### Prerequisites

 1. You need to have a basic knowledge of NPM, Typescript and Vanilla JS.
-2. Install the bellow packages as a developer depencies:
+2. Install the below packages as a developer dependencies:
   - @types/node
   - typescript
-3. Add these two entries in the `scripts` object at package.json:
+3. Add the two entries within `scripts` object in package.json:

   ```bash
   ...
   "scripts": {